-Colorado School of Mines welcomes any previous Mines' student who left the University in good standing and wishes to resume their studies at Mines.
-Students must complete the returning student application and must provide official transcripts from other college and universities attended since last attending Mines.
+Colorado School of Mines welcomes any previous Mines student who left the University in good standing and wishes to resume their studies at Mines.
+Students must complete the returning student application and must provide official transcripts from other colleges and universities attended since last attending Mines.

 If a student is required to see the Readmissions Committee before returning to Mines, the Undergraduate Admissions office will not process the returning student application until a decision has been rendered and communicated from the Readmissions Committee.
 Readmission is granted at the discretion of the University.
 Factors that may be considered when determining eligibility for readmission include, but are not limited to, registration or transcript holds, previous academic achievement, length of absence, space availability, activities during the period of non-enrollment, and prior disciplinary action.